MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connection-string-properties-analysis-services.md

 ### Protection Level

 Determines the security level used on the connection.
+Values supported depend on the underlying transport.
 Valid values are:

 - **None**.
 Unauthenticated or anonymous connections.
 Performs no authentication on data sent to the server.
 - **Connect**.
 Authenticated connections.
 Authenticates only when the client establishes a relationship with a server.